-How to Use ChatGPT to Write Quotes That Win Jobs (Trades Edition) featured image
+How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 How-to Guides

-How to Use ChatGPT to Write Quotes That Win Jobs (Trades Edition)
+How to Use ChatGPT to Write Winning Quotes (UK Trades 2026)

-Copy-paste ChatGPT prompt templates that turn rough job notes into professional, winning quotes in 30 seconds.
-Tested by real UK tradespeople.
+2026 UK guide: copy-paste ChatGPT prompt templates that turn rough job notes into professional, winning quotes in 30 seconds.
+Built on real quoting expertise.

 Quick Answer

-Paste your rough job notes into ChatGPT with a structured prompt, and you will get a professional, itemised quote back in under 30 seconds.
-The free tier of ChatGPT handles this perfectly well.
-This guide gives you five copy-paste prompt templates for different trade scenarios, plus tips on making the output sound like you wrote it yourself.
+Let me cut to the chase: I wrote The Quote Handbook through Together We Count because tradespeople were losing jobs on poorly written quotes.
+Here is a hard truth: most of you are still doing it wrong, and now there is no excuse.
+Paste your rough job notes into ChatGPT with a structured prompt and you get a professional, itemised quote back in 30 seconds flat.
+The free tier handles this perfectly.
+Below I give you five copy-paste prompt templates for different trade scenarios, plus how to make the output sound like you actually wrote it.

 ChatGPT